TheTeaCat/CameraThing/camera-thing/README.md

 1. Setting up the GPS module fails (probably bad wiring).
 This will trigger a [hardware failure animation](#hardware-failure-animation) before restarting the CameraThing.
 2. Setting up the camera fails (also probably bad wiring, or unsupported camera config - too high resolution/unsupported colour type).
 This will trigger a [hardware failure animation](#hardware-failure-animation) before restarting the CameraThing.
-3. Connecting to WiFi fails (this will take a long time as up to 5 attempts are made, each lasting 1 minute).
-This should only happen if the network credentials are invalid or the WiFi network specified couldn't be found.
+3. Connecting to WiFi fails (this will take a long time as up to 5 attempts are made, each lasting 1 minute) or connecting to 2G fails - whichever is setup.
+This should only happen if the network credentials are invalid or the network specified couldn't be found.
 This will trigger a [network failure animation](#network-failure-animation) before restarting the CameraThing.
 4. The CameraThing couldn't contact the tweeter service's `/health` endpoint, or the tweeter service's `/health` endpoint returned a response code other than `200 OK`.
 This could happen if the tweeter service is down, or having difficulty at the moment.
 This will trigger a [network failure animation](#network-failure-animation) before restarting the CameraThing.

 If everything goes well, the LED should just happily breathe for a few seconds while all the above runs through.
-Once it's finished, the LED is extinguished.
+Once it's finished, the LED blinks for 50 milliseconds every 3 seconds to indicate that it is on.